adrianhuber17/webSocket-App/ReadMe.md

 The browser on the left is Google Chrome and the Browser on the right is Firefox.
 The demo below displays in 'red' a simple fetch to the server that was executed on the rendering of the page using an http call.
-It also displats a chat communication between 2 users in the server using WebSocket communication.
+It also displays a chat communication between 2 users in the server using WebSocket communication.
+Notice that when a message is sent by one user, the other user receives the message without having to re-render the component or page.

 ![](/demo.gif)

+You will notice in the code that I manually set Flask to run on PORT 5001 instead of the usual PORT 5000.
+This is because AirPlay in Apple is also running on PORT 5000 and it was making it difficult for Flask and React to connect using WebSockets.
+Another workaround is to turn off Airplay on the Mac by going to System Preferences > Sharing > uncheck AirPlay Receiver.